Devtography/ibpy_native/README.md

 Python 3.7.7)
 - _Included IB API version - `9.79.01`_

+## Known issues
+- Function `IBBridge.get_historical_ticks` may raise an error with error code `200` - `No security definition has been found for the request` if the connection between IB and the TWS/IB Gateway instance has been dropped unexpectedly while requesting the data.
+It doesn't matter if the connection is restored shortly after the disconnection.

+## Development status (a.k.a.
+Words from developers)
+Although the project is under the stage of active development, up until now (ver.
+0.1.1) it focuses on retrieving historical ticks for stock & future contracts from IB.
+Other security types (e.g. options) may work but those are not yet tested.

+Other features like retrieving account details, place & modify orders are planned to be implemented in the future, but there is no estimated timeline for those atm, as the project is being developed alongside Devtography internal algo-trading program.
+For now, the features will be developed and released when needed.

+## Contributions
+Contributions via pull requests are welcome and encouraged.
+If there's any feature you think is missing, please don't hesitate to implement yourself and make a pull request :)

 ## License
 Modules included in `ibpy_native`, except `ibapi` is licensed under the [Apache License, Version 2.0](LICENSE.md).